Ohalo-Ltd/ohalo-playbooks/atlan-dxr-integration/README.md

   streaming file metadata.
 File assets belonging to that datasource live beneath the dedicated connection and are decorated with the global Atlan tags.

-The service is inspired by the existing Purview integration but uses Atlan's Python SDK (`pyatlan`) to manage metadata directly through Atlan's APIs.
+The service is inspired by the existing Purview integration but uses the Atlan Application SDK’s workflow tooling plus direct REST calls (wrapped by a lightweight helper) to manage metadata in Atlan.

 ## High-level flow